urduhack/urduhack/docs/handbook/tutorial/preprocess.rst

 ===================

 The pre-processing of Urdu text is necessary to make it useful for the machine learning tasks.
-This module provides the following functionalities:
+This module assists us in getting rid of unnecessary data.
+This is more of a data cleaning module.
+It cleans our data from various unnecessary elements.
+It provides following functions:

     - Normalize whitespace
     - Replace urls